INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 - supratentorial

-- transverse/sigmoid sinus (usually fed from the occipital artery) → anatomy of cerebral veins and sinuses
+- transverse/sigmoid sinus (usually fed by the occipital artery) → Anatomy of cerebral veins and sinuses

 - straight sinus